mahmoudkhera/ruping-/README.md

 - Implemented from scratch using system calls and raw sockets

+## Current limitations :

+- Supports both sync and async modes
+- No cli yet (hard coded destination)

+- Contribution is appreciated to add the full ping features and cli

 ```bash
 EchoReply   44 bytes from 1.1.1.1:  ttl=128 time=44.85 ms
 EchoReply   44 bytes from 1.1.1.1:  ttl=128 time=40.31 ms